emqx/neuronex-docs/en_US/streaming-processing/overview.md

 ### AI/ML integration

-Custom functions, AI/ML algorithms, etc. can be accessed through Python or Go extensions to achieve expansion in the three aspects of source (Source), function (Function), and action (Sink).
+Custom functions, AI/ML algorithms, etc. can be accessed through Python or Go extensions to achieve expansion in the three aspects of `Source`, `Function`, and `Sink`.
 - [Source](./source.md): allows users to access more data sources for data analysis
+- [Function](./extension.md): Allows users to add custom functions for data analysis (for example, AI/ML function calls)
 - [Sink](./sink/sink.md): allows users to send analysis results to different extension systems
-- [Function](./extension.md): Allows users to add custom functions for data analysis (for example, AI/ML function calls)

 ### Multi-source data access integration
 It has the ability to flexibly acquire various types of data and can support: